mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 ~~~
 19. If the cookie store contains a cookie ("old-cookie") with the same
-    name, scheme, domain, path, and for which either of the following
+    name, scheme, domain, host-only-flag, path, and for which
-    conditions is true:

-    * The old-cookie's port port-matches the new-cookie.
+    the old-cookie's port port-matches the newly-created cookie:

-    * The new-cookie's port port-matches the old-cookie.

-    (Notice that this algorithm maintains the invariant that there are
-    no two cookies in the cookie store with the same name, scheme,
-    domain, and path and for which one cookie's port port-matches the
-    other cookie.)

-    Then:

     1. If the newly-created cookie was received from a "non-HTTP" API
        and the old-cookie's http-only-flag is true, abort these steps